jckaplan1/PythonSeleniumFrameWorkProject/README.md

 # PythonSeleniumFrameWorkProject
-In this project, test cases testing is automated by using Python and Selenium.
+In this project, test cases testing is automated using Python and Selenium.